benpolinsky/artvsart-remix/notes.md

 [ ] - Production analytics - fly provides basic but could look at ga.

 [ ] - Production uptime monitoring (seems like fly has some support)

-    - Might want to ping every so often to prevent it from sleeping
+[x] - Might want to ping every so often to prevent it from sleeping

 [ ] - Names (battle, competition (combatant v art is okay... different roles))

-[ ] - types for db art, I've been relying on prisma, but we need to establish our own boundaries

 [ ] - add bulk arts rejection (or even success) report